bhusallaxman22/blog-app/README.md

 ### Installation

-You need to have Node and npm installed to reun the project.
+You need to have Node and npm installed to run the project.

 Clone this repo.